Ulm-IQO/qudi/documentation/remote_modules.md

 ## Requirements

-* rpyc in at least version 4.1.0 has to be installed.
+* rpyc in version 4.0.2 has to be installed.

 ## Server Configuration